ONSdigital/sdc-int-rh-service/docs/FIRESTORE.md

 # Firestore

-RH service uses a Firestore datastore.
-If running locally you'll need to create this for your GCP account.
-When you go into the 'Firestore' section let it create a database for you in 'Native' mode.

 ### Firestore contention

 Firestore will throw a contention exception when overloaded, with the expectation that the application will retry with